 The consultation is free and lasts around 50 minutes.

-During this consultation we will discuss the various types of psychological therapy that are available to you and make a considered recommendation based on your individual personal circumstances.
+During this consultation we will discuss the various therapy options that are available to you and make a considered recommendation based on your individual personal circumstances.

-Initial consultations are also available as part of our online counselling service.
+Initial consultations are also available as part of our online therapy service.

-At Tranceform Psychology we emphasise the importance of the therapy relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss our change programmes BEFORE proceeding.
+At Tranceform Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss any therapy treatments BEFORE proceeding.

-Our policy is to help people make a fully balanced & considered decision about undertaking mental health work with us, including both the financial and personal implications.
+Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

-Cognitive Behavioural Therapy is clinically proven to be effective for a range of mental health problems and can be carried out in the comfort of your own home.
+Cognitive Behavioural Therapy is clinically proven to be effective across a range of different mental health problems.

-The course is available with 2, 5 or 10 sessions of clinical support in-clinic or using Zoom.
+Using our online learning platform, it is available with 2, 5 or 10 sessions of clinical support either face-to-face in the Wombourne offices, or using Zoom video facilities.